Bank Statements and Mortgage Applications

 Issues on your statements that could trigger a rejection

-Mortgages can also be declined if the following is evident from the applicant’s statements…
+Mortgage applications can also be declined if the following is evident from the applicant’s statements…

-• Untraceable cash deposits: These are a big no-no for most mortgage lenders due to the potential risk of money laundering
+- Untraceable cash deposits: These are a big no-no for most mortgage lenders due to the potential risk of money laundering.

-• Excessive use of an overdraft: A statement showing a large overdraft balance that is consistently in use may lead a lender to conclude that you’re unable to afford your mortgage repayments
+- Excessive use of an overdraft: A statement showing a large overdraft balance that is consistently in use may lead a lender to conclude that you’re unable to afford your mortgage repayments.

-• Employer-gifted deposits: Again, due to the risks of fraudulent activity
+- Employer-gifted deposits: Again, due to the risks of fraudulent activity.

-• Funds from overseas savings: It can be harder for mortgage providers to trace the origin of overseas savings, although some can be more flexible
+- Funds from overseas savings: It can be harder for mortgage providers to trace the origin of overseas savings, although some can be more flexible.

 What to do if you’ve been declined due to a bank statement issue

-Step One: Don’t re-apply just yet
+Step One: Don’t reapply just yet

-Make an enquiry and we’ll match you with your ideal mortgage broker today.
+Make an enquiry, and we’ll match you with your ideal mortgage broker today.

 What to do if you’re worried you’ll be declined

-The brokers we work with can match you with a lender who…
+Our mortgage advisors can match you with a lender who…

 Are there lenders who don’t ask for them?